utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

 ## Configuring a performance test

+> You must sign in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to configure and run a performance test.

 Before you configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to use to simulate user activity.
 For each virtual user, Postman will run the collection in parallel and repeatedly to simulate real-world load on your API.

 To configure a performance test in the Postman desktop app, do the following: